muppet9010/Factorio-Integration-Lua-Snippets/Biter Pet/Usage Details.md

 ### Optional status message text to configure

-The third line are the status messages that are shown on the biter (assuming `biterDetailsSize` setting is above 0).
+The status messages that are shown on the biter (assuming `biterDetailsSize` setting is above 0) are configurable with the below setting names.
 A random message from the appropriate state message array is selected for showing when the biter enters each state.
 You can have as many entries as you like in a state's message array, but but have at least 1 in each.
+The status messages some with some generic "pet" type messages.

 | Setting Name | Description |
 | --- | --- |